vincentarelbundock/Rdatasets/doc/psych/rst/bfi.rst

       .. rubric:: Details
          :name: details

-      This data set is deprecated and users are encouraged to use ``bfi``.It is kept here backward compatability for one more release.

       The first 25 items are organized by five putative factors:
       Agreeableness, Conscientiousness, Extraversion, Neuroticism, and
       Opennness.
 The scoring key is created using ``make.keys``, the